Assistant Professor

 ALL-STEINWAY SCHOOL

-The Baldwin Wallace Conservatory of Music is one of just 16 conservatories worldwide that has achieved classification as an All-Steinway School.
+The Baldwin Wallace Conservatory is one of just 16 conservatories worldwide that has achieved classification as an All-Steinway School.
 The 88 Steinway pianos in the Conservatory elevate the student learning experience by having lessons and performance opportunities on the same quality instruments that are the standard in concert halls worldwide.

 VIBRANT FACILITY ENGAGES STUDENTS